robjg/oddjob/README.txt

   preservelastmodified.
 Add the ability to back up the moved files like Linux does.
 - Introduce a FilterType that can filter files by modified date, created date, or match against a regular expression.
-- Should structural jobs COMPLETE when they have no child?
-Need to look at what happens when they are destroyed to ensure they don't complete as their children are removed.

 Changes in 1.1.0
 ----------------